Bertram985/base-split-vault-contract-console-20260604171717/README.md

 Because the original project description is limited, this documentation avoids making assumptions about implementation details that are not confirmed by the repository itself.

 ## Features

+- Clear project identity for BaseSplitVault_
+- GitHub-hosted source repository
+- Console-oriented project structure
+- Suitable for local inspection and development
+- Ready for expanded documentation as the project grows
+- Provides a practical workflow for setup, review, testing, and maintenance

+## Repository